GoogleCloudPlatform/solutions-builder/README.md

    my-project-id
 🎤 Create GCP project 'my-project-id'? (yes/no)
    yes
-🎤 What is your Google Cloud project number?
-   12345678
 🎤 Which Google Cloud region?
    us-central1
 🎤 Default deploy method? (cloudrun or gke)